nick-kanakis/effective-java-in-a-nutshell/README.md

 ### Item 71: Avoid unnecessary use of checked exceptions

-Remember: A method that throws checked exceptions cannot be used in streams!
+**SOS:** A method that throws checked exceptions cannot be used in streams!

 When used sparingly, checked exceptions can increase the reliability of programs; when overused, they make APIs painful to use.
 If callers